appelmar/gdalcubes/README.md

 ```

 # Getting started
-The package includes a vignette that illistrates the basic concepts and funcitonality on a
+The package includes a vignette that illustrates the basic concepts and funcitonality on a
-small MODIS dataset (see `vignettes/getting_started.Rmd`).
+small (a few hundred megabytes) MODIS dataset (see `vignettes/getting_started.Rmd`).

 # Warning